-The zero waste movement is making more and more waves and… followers!
+The zero waste movement is making more and more waves and acquiring more and more followers!
 This movement questions our consumption and living habits.

-The main idea is to create awareness of our overall consumption, to better manage our resources, and to reduce waste.
+The main idea is to raise awareness of our overall consumption, better manage our resources, and reduce waste.